chezbananas/manjaro-osu-for-dummies/README.md

 - save with ctrl+O and then exit with ctrl+x
 - then reboot

-- if you have stability issues open a terminal:
+- if you have audio stability issues open a terminal:
 ~~~
 sudo nano ~/.config/pipewire/pipewire-pulse.conf
 ~~~
 - add the # before pulse.min.req and pulse.min.quantum, and change the 32s back to 256s
+  - if you want to tinker around with it more, don't add the #s and change the 32s to 64s, 128s, etc. until stable

 # step 4: installing osu
 [this](https://osu.ppy.sh/community/forums/topics/794952?n=1) post is my savior